The Hardest Road Signs Quiz for Americans

-Any driver who gets behind the wheel is responsible for knowing all signs and their meanings.
+Any driver behind the wheel is responsible for knowing all signs and their meanings.
 Disobeying a road sign just because you didn’t understand it may be costly and put yourself and others at risk of an accident.

 Some signs in this quiz may never show up on a DMV test, but if you aim to be the best driver you can be, you should learn them.
-In a real-life situation, they can be difficult to interpret.
+In a real-life situation, they can be challenging to interpret.
 By knowing them, you can avoid unnecessary mistakes.

 Can you do better?

-Which are the Most Important Signs on the DMV Test?
+What are the Most Important Signs on the DMV Test?